-1. Time your student(s) for five minutes as they write the answer to Q. #1.
-When finished, ask your student(s) to share the promises they wrote.
-Write these on the board as they share.
-They are going to look up several promises during class time today, so don't spend too much time on Q. #1.
+- 1. Time your students for five minutes as they write the answer to Q. #1.
+When everyone has finished, ask a few students to share one promise they wrote.
+Write these on the board or overhead as they share.
+They are going to look up several promises during class today, so don't spend too much time on Q. #1. - 2.
+Divide your students into groups of three or four.
+Give each

-2. Make a PROMISE POSTER.
-Look up the references and list the things God has promised from each verse.
+2. Your teacher will divide you into groups to work on a PROMISE POSTER.
+Look up the references for your group and list the things God has promised from each verse.
 If you have time, illustrate your poster.